-We are now down to the last 5 most interesting history facts.
+We are now down to the last 5 most interesting historical facts.
 5 more to go!

 Must Read: Notes on the History of Medieval India

-- Genghis Khan did not force the poor, teachers, artists, and lawyers from paying tax.
+- Genghis Khan did not force the poor, teachers, artists, and lawyers from paying taxes.

-- The first one GB harddrive was made in 1980 and had a price of forty thousand USD.
+- The first GB hard drive was made in 1980 and had a price of forty thousand USD.

 - Adolf Hitler was the first to initiate the ban on human zoos.

-- A typing error of a single hyphen in the coding of the Mariner I rocket, caused it to blast before take off and cost NASA $630 million dollars.
+- A typing error of a single hyphen in the coding of the Mariner I rocket, caused it to blast before taking off and cost NASA $630 million dollars.